 - Difficulty learning a new language

-Before the first visit, patients interested in an evaluation receive a case history form to complete and mail back to the clinic.
-Criteria for testing include age seven years or older, normal to near-normal hearing, and normal to near normal cognition.
-UWSHC staff will contact patients to schedule the appointment after reviewing the paperwork.
+Before the appointment, patients interested in a CAPD evaluation receive a case history form to complete.
+UWSHC staff will contact patients to schedule the appointment after reviewing the history.
 The evaluation includes audiology and speech and language assessments on the same day.
 Following the appointment, the UWSHC CAPD team meets to discuss results and recommendations.
-The patients receive a personalized report by mail.
+The patients receive a personalized report including these results and recommendations.